 Their concern is not misplaced.

-“Prescription narcotics and illicit narcotics do the same thing in the brain,” explains Dr. Jason Jerry, an addiction psychiatrist at the Cleveland Clinic’s Alcohol and Drug Recovery Center.
+“Prescription narcotics and illicit narcotics do the same thing in the brain,” explains Dr. Jason Jerry, an addiction psychiatrist.
 “So really when you become addicted to prescription narcotics, then switch to heroin, you are doing the same thing.”

 Of course, there’s also a risk that a teenager may abuse the prescription painkiller itself.
 In 2014, according to the Substance Abuse and Mental Health Services Administration, almost 500,000 adolescents were found to be “non-medical users of pain relievers.”
 Of those, about 170,000 were addicted to pain relievers.